Portugal things to do in Algarve weather & towns

 Algarve in August?

-If you are considering visiting Algarve in August, you certainly want to know the best beaches.
+If you are considering to visit Algarve in August, you certainly want to know the best beaches.

 The beaches of Algarve Portugal are very famous for their scenographic impact.
 On most of the beaches, the water is very clear.
 The problem is that the water temperature is very cold despite the fact that Algarve in August is hot.
 For example, the water temperature in the summer is between 15 and 18 degrees Celsius (between 59 and 64.4 ℉).